Lung cancer

 How breathing works

-When the inhaled air reaches the alveoli, oxygen passes into the blood in the capillaries, and waste gas (carbon dioxide) passes out.
-When you breathe out (exhale), carbon dioxide is removed from the body and released into the air.
+When you breathe out (exhale), your diaphragm relaxes and moves back up, and a waste gas called carbon dioxide is removed from the body and released into the air.

 Your guide to best cancer care

 A lot can happen in a hurry when you’re diagnosed with cancer.
-The g uide to best cancer care for lung cancer can help you make sense of what should happen.
+The guide to best cancer care for lung cancer can help you make sense of what should happen.

 It will help you with what questions to ask your health professionals to make sure you receive the best care at every step.